freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 ## Python Interpreter

-The Python interpreter is what is used to run Python scripts.
+The Python interpreter is used to run Python scripts.

 If it is available and in Unix shell’s search path makes it possible to start it by typing the command `python` followed by the script name will invoke the interpreter and run the script.